Central Banks and Limitations of Monetary Policy

 Extreme cases like a liquidity trap, where money injections no longer influence interest rates, can render monetary policy ineffective, especially during deflation.

 Deflation, a continuous fall in prices, is challenging for standard monetary policy.
-During deflation, slashing interest rates near or below zero might not be effective, leading to a liquidity trap.
-This can result in reduced consumer spending, further deflation, and rising real debt, as witnessed in Japan post the 1990s property bubble collapse.
+During deflation, slashing interest rates to near or below zero may not be effective, and may lead to a liquidity trap which can result in reduced consumer spending, further deflation, and a rise in the value of real debt, as witnessed in Japan post the 1990s property bubble collapse.

 Central banks can buy a variety of assets under a QE program if permitted by the government.
 However, buying risky assets can be dangerous.
 Acquiring bad assets that incur losses might lead to a severe confidence crisis in the central bank’s primary product: fiat money.